 sslKeystore=<KEYSTORE_NAME> sslKeystorePassword=<PASSWORD> sslTruststore=<KEYSTORE_NAME> sslTruststorePassword=<PASSWORD>Example:

 sslKeystore=myKeystore sslKeystorePassword=pRu4Hatr sslTruststore=myKeystore sslTruststorePassword=pRu4Hatr

-- (Optional) If you use a different JVM to the one that is installed with the Acrolinx Server and want to specify a different keystore algorithm, complete this step - otherwise proceed to step 6.
+(Optional) If you use a different JVM to the one that is installed with Acrolinx and want to specify a different keystore algorithm, complete this step - otherwise proceed to step 6.
 Add the following additional property:

 ssl.KeyManagerFactory.algorithm=<ALGORITHM_NAME>For example, if you use the IBM JVM, add the property as follows:

-- Save and start all your Acrolinx servers.
+- Save your overlay of the core server properties file, and start all your Acrolinx servers.

 After you’ve secured the Acrolinx Server communication with HTTPS, Acrolinx users need to update the connection details in their integrations to use the new HTTPS address.